quadtrix/gobuilder/README.md

 # gobuilder
 Advanced builder for complex Go projects

-gobuilder is an advanced builder for complex Go projects with many dependencies for use on Linux systems.
-It's a shell script so you can easily adapt it to your wishes if it doesn't completely suit your needs.
+gobuilder is an advanced builder for complex Go projects with many dependencies.
+It can run on any 64-bit OS Go supports.

 ## Features
 - Build complete projects including all its dependencies